COMBINE-lab/salmon/doc/source/salmon.rst

 Salmon
 ================

-Salmon is a tool for transcript quantification from RNA-seq data.
+Salmon is a tool for **wicked** transcript quantification from RNA-seq data.
 It requires a set of target transcripts (either from a reference or *de-novo* assembly) to quantify.
 All you need to run Salmon is a fasta file containing your reference transcripts and a (set of) fasta/fastq file(s) containing your